 Overlooking the Sea

-Long running resort of 30 a/c concrete huts set on the hillside underneath Bamboo Hideaway.
+Esoteric resort of 30 a/c concrete huts set on the hillside underneath Bamboo Hideaway.
 Swimming pool, small beach, kayaking, restaurant and cocktail/karaoke bar.
 Transport to other areas.
-Thai or formerly Russian packages.
+Formerly Russian packages only, now a mixture of them and Thais.

 South Coast Resorts and Bungalows

-On Koh Mak’s south coast, there are a couple of cheaper alternatives to those in the east that might suit backpackers and travellers.
+On Koh Mak’s south coast, there are some cheaper alternatives which that might suit backpackers and travellers.

-Pano Resort is wonderfully out of the way in the far south corner, unique stilted rooms from 750bt, whilst the charming Talay Time at the very southern tip overlooking Koh Kood, has various bungalows from 1,200bt to 2,500bt.
+Pano Resort is wonderfully out of the way in the far south corner, unique stilted basic rooms from 1,000bt, whilst the charming Talay Time at the very southern tip overlooking Koh Kood, has various bungalows from 2,000bt to 2,900bt.
+Look out too for its hillside restaurant with the amazing views, well worth a stop.

 Pano Resort